Quantitative equidistribution of eigenfunctions for toral Schr\"odinger operators: Introduction

 In many problems in quantum physics one is led to study Schr\"odinger operators of the type where $V$ describes a complex system.
 For example, in the theory of disordered quantum systems it is common to apply a one body approximation to reduce the many body Schr\"odinger operator to a Schr\"odinger operator of the form \beq H_\Omega=-\Delta+\sum_{\omega\in\Omega}V(\cdot-\omega), \eeq where $\Omega$ denotes the set of positions of the obstacles, and, to simplify the analysis, one usually assumes the potential $V$ to be continuous and compactly supported (although more general potentials may be considered).

-In 1958, Anderson demonstrated, in the case of a lattice model, that in a regime where the disorder is sufficiently strong the quantum eigenfunctions become exponentially localized -- a phenomenon known as Anderson localization \cite{A}.
-Anderson localization has been proved rigorously in various models, discrete as well as continuous \cite{GMP,FS,GHK,BK}.
-An important question concerns the existence of a transition from a localized to a delocalized regime (Anderson transition).
-The scaling theory of Anderson, Abrahams, Licciardello and Ramakrishnan \cite{AALR} predicts that such a delocalization transition should occur in dimension $d\geq 3$, whereas the presence of disorder should suffice to localize all eigenfunctions in dimensions $d=1,2$.
+In 1958, Anderson demonstrated \cite{A}, in the case of a lattice model, that in a regime where the disorder is sufficiently strong the quantum eigenfunctions become exponentially localized, thereby challenging the established picture at the time that the eigenfunctions should be delocalized.
+This phenomenon is today known as Anderson localization and has been proved rigorously in various models, discrete as well as continuous \cite{GMP,FS,GHK,BK}.
+An important question concerns the existence of a transition from a localized to a delocalized regime (Anderson transition) \cite{Mo}.
+The scaling theory of Anderson, Abrahams, Licciardello and Ramakrishnan \cite{AALR} predicts that no such transition occurs in dimension $d=2$, where the presence of disorder should suffice to localize all eigenfunctions.
 The case $d=2$ is critical in the sense that the localization length tends to be very large so that in practice (physical experiments and numerical simulations) a delocalization transition is often observed, because the localization length exceeds the physical dimensions of the system.

 Whereas Anderson localization is by now well-understood at the mathematical level \cite{BK,GMP,FS,GHK}, a proof of Anderson delocalization remains elusive.
-Progress has, however, been made by Aizenman-Warzel \cite{AW} who constructed extended states on trees, and by Erd\"os-Salmhofer-Yau \cite{ESY} who prove quantum diffusion of the time-dependent random Schr\"odinger equation in a scaling limit.
+Progress has, however, been made by Klein who gave the first rigorous result on spectral and dynamical delocalization on the Bethe lattice \cite{Kl}, by Aizenman-Warzel \cite{AW} for trees, and by Erd\"os-Salmhofer-Yau \cite{ESY} who proved quantum diffusion of the time-dependent random Schr\"odinger equation in a scaling limit.
 Moreover, Erd\"os-Yau and Erd\"os-Eng \cite{EY,EE} derived that the quantum dynamics is governed by a linear Boltzmann equation in the weak coupling and low density limits.
+Delocalization results for the eigenvectors were proved by Geisinger \cite{Ge} and Anantharaman-Sabri \cite{AnS1,AnS2}.

+In the present article, we prove a quantitative equidistribution theorem for the eigenfunctions of a Schr\"odinger operator with an $L^2$ potential on a rectangular $2$-torus.
+Our result can, in some sense, be thought of as a position space analogue of the well-known quantum ergodicity theorem for the Laplace-Beltrami operator on Riemannian manifolds whose geodesic flow is ergodic \cite{Sn74,CdV85,Z87}.
+Rivi\`ere-Hezari \cite{RiHe17} proved a theorem which is a special case of our result for the Laplacian on flat tori, whereas Rudnick-Marklof \cite{RMa12} showed quantum ergodicity in position space (no rate) on rational polygons.
+For Schr\"odinger operators we note that quantum ergodicity theorems were proven for the special case of a delta potential in position space for rectangular 2-tori \cite{RU}, in phase space for square tori \cite{KU14}, while there is scarring in momentum space on diophantine tori \cite{KU17}.
+Yesha generalized these results to delta potentials on $3$-tori \cite{Y1,Y2}.